Reading time: 10 minutes

 - What happens if I breach the TBC?

 One of the most significant changes to super – the introduction of the transfer balance cap (TBC) – came into effect on 1 July 2017.
-Already mind-numbingly complex, the application of the TBC became even more so on 1 July 2021 when the cap lifted by $100,000 to $1.7 million.
+The cap rose for only the second time on 1 July 2023, so it’s worth understanding how it is applied and how to take advantage of new opportunities when it’s increased.

-The introduction of the TBC limited how much super retirees could transfer into a tax-free super pension account.
-It was designed to reinforce the role of super to provide retirement income, not as a store of intergenerational wealth.
+The introduction of the TBC was designed to reinforce the role of super to provide retirement income, not as a store of intergenerational wealth or means of avoiding tax.

-As of 1 July 2017, a cap on the amount that can be used to commence a pension in retirement phase was introduced for everybody in retirement.
+On 1 July 2017, a cap on the amount that can be used to commence a pension in retirement phase was introduced.
+The cap was initially set at $1.6 million.

 How do the transfer balance cap rules work?

-If you exceed the cap, you will be liable to pay tax on the excess transfer balance earnings.
-You will need to transfer any excess to your accumulation account in the fund or withdraw the amount from the fund as a lump sum.
+If you exceed the cap, you are liable to pay tax on the excess transfer balance earnings (excess transfer balance tax).
+You also need to transfer any excess to a super accumulation account or withdraw it as a lump sum.
+This is called a commutation.

 Does this mean I can’t have more than my TBC amount in super?

-You can have more than your cap in super, but you can only have up to your cap in retirement funds used to commence a retirement income stream.
+No. You can have more than your cap in super, but you can only use the amount up to your cap to commence a retirement income stream.

-If you have more than your transfer balance cap amount you can leave the remainder in your accumulation account and access it if you have retired after reaching your preservation age.
+If you have more than your transfer balance cap amount after retirement you can leave the remainder in your accumulation account.
 The fund pays 15% tax on earnings in the accumulation phase rather than 0% if it was in retirement phase.
-You can also remove it from the super system tax free but, if the amount is then invested in your name, any income will be taxed at your personal tax rate.
+You can also remove it from the super system but, if the amount is then invested in your name, any income will be taxed at your personal tax rate.

 What is a transfer balance account?

 A transfer balance account is a record of all the events that count towards your transfer balance cap and is kept by the ATO.
-If you have a number of separate super pension accounts, the amounts will all be recorded and added together in your transfer balance account report (TBAR) with the ATO.
-This account remains active until your death and you can access your TBAR at the ATO via your myGov account.
+If you have more than one super pension account, the amounts you used to commence each one (or the ‘special value’ of the income stream if it is a capped defined benefit) will all be recorded and added together in your transfer balance account report (TBAR) with the ATO.
+This account remains active until your death, and you can access your TBAR at the ATO via your myGov account.

-In the case of account-based super income streams, your fund is required to report the value of all the super interests that were used to commence the retirement income stream.
-If you had such a retirement income before 1 July 2017, they were required to report the value as at 30 June 2017.
+If you already had a retirement income stream before 1 July 2017, your super fund was required to report the value as at 30 June 2017.
 If you commenced an income stream after 1 July 2017, your fund will have reported the commencement value of that super income stream.
 You can always talk to your super fund if you disagree with the amount reported on your TBAR.

 A transfer balance account report will include both credits and debits as shown in this example: